-Ina Garten dubs this recipe “Easy Tomato Soup” and it’s no lie.
-It comes together from scratch with barely more effort than heating up some Campbell’s—and we don’t think we need to tell you it’s worth that teensy extra investment of work.
+Ina Garten (perhaps better known as The Barefoot Contessa) dubs this recipe “Easy Tomato Soup” and it’s no lie.
+It comes together from scratch with barely more effort than heating up some Campbell’s—and we don’t think we explain how what results is way worth that teensy added investment.
+She serves it with the ingenious embellishment of grilled cheese croutons, which is essentially tending to your inner 7 year old in the most satisfying way we know how.
+Originally published January 2, 2011.–Ina Garten

 - 3 tablespoons olive oil